PKUliujl/GeoPacker/README.md

     --inputPATH INPUTPATH, -iP INPUTPATH
                           the directory path containing the pdb file. default: './'
     --inputfile INPUTFILE, -i INPUTFILE
-                          a pdb file under INPUTPATH, eg. 1a12.pdb/1a12_A.pdb
+                          a pdb file under inputPATH, eg. 1a12.pdb/1a12_A.pdb
     --pdbname PDBNAME     a protein name, eg. 1A12/1a12
     --chainID CHAINID     a protein chain to be packered, eg. A
     --seqfile SEQFILE     a fasta format file including the sequences to be designed